jubianchi/jsimple/README.md

 });
 ```

-This will define a factory called `session` which will return a new fresh object each time you fetch it from jimple:
+This will define a factory called `session` which will return a new fresh object each time you fetch it from jsimple:

 ```js
 console.log(container.get("session") === container.get("session")); //false
 ```

-As you can see in the previous example, the factory function received one argument (`c`): this is the current jimple instance.
+As you can see in the previous example, the factory function received one argument (`c`): this is the current jsimple instance.
-Jimple will automatically pass itself as an argument of both factories and shared service factories.
+Jsimple will automatically pass itself as an argument of both factories and shared service factories.

 #### Function services

-Sometimes you will need to store a function inside jimple to use it later.
+Sometimes you will need to store a function inside jsimple to use it later.
 For example, in our previous example (the `session` factory)
 the `session.id_generator` is just a plain function.
 But how did we do that ?

 ```js